 In June 2020, Mayor Tim Keller's administration made the decision to create the Albuquerque Community Safety (ACS) department, a third branch of the City of Albuquerque's (the City) first responder system: Police, Fire, and Community Safety.
 Currently, Police and Fire respond to calls for non-life-threatening crisis-related scenarios, such as behavioral health issues.
-Now, ACS will dispatch an unarmed, first responder team trained in behavioral health and on-scene assistance.
+Going forward, ACS will dispatch an unarmed, first responder team trained in behavioral health and on-scene assistance to those calls.